When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Twenty out of twenty,” Jay replied, with a grin.
 “I don’t have the results from the Physics test, but I think I did okay.
 We knew what it would cover so I was able to review the material last night.”

 “Hey, there’s dad’s car,” Greg said.
-“Easier if we walk down there than wait for him to beep-and-creep all the way down here.”
+“Easier if we walk down there than wait for him to beep-and-creep all the way up here.”

 They got in the car, and as he pulled onto Sneath Lane Dave asked the typical question all parents ask, “How was school today, guys?”